ppalex7/IoT/sst-cloud-water-meter-reading/README.md

    1. Click *Add** button.
    We will be redirected back to the lambda function page.
 1. On function page, go to the _Configuration_ tab
-   1. In section _General configuration_, increase **Timeout** to 20 seconds, save
+   1. In section _General configuration_:
+      - increase **Timeout** to 20 seconds
+      - save
-   1. Edit _Environment variables_ — add the following Key/Value pairs
-   (_keep in mind, that value must be saved without leading or following whitespaces_), then save
+   1. Edit _Environment variables_ — add the following Key/Value pairs (_keep in mind, that value must be saved without leading or following whitespaces_), then save:
       - `DATABASE_NAME` / `mydb` (use the name from created Timestream database)
       - `TABLE_NAME` / `meters` (use the name of created table)
       - `LOCATION` / `home-sweet-home` (enter description for meters location)